open-telemetry/opentelemetry-ebpf-profiler/README.md

 ## Open Source Backends
 As the OTel Profiles signal is still in development, mature production-ready backends have yet to emerge.
+The following open source projects can be used as backends:

-To speed up development and experimentation, Elastic has open-sourced a desktop application named [devfiler](https://github.com/elastic/devfiler) that reimplements the backend (collection, data storage, symbolization and UI) portion of the eBPF profiler.
+- [devfiler](https://github.com/elastic/devfiler) — to speed up development and
+  experimentation, Elastic has open-sourced a desktop application that reimplements the backend (collection, data storage, symbolization and UI) portion of the eBPF profiler.
 Note that devfiler is not a real production backend and should not be used as such.
 It is solely aimed at testing, experimentation and development.
+- [Pyroscope](https://github.com/grafana/pyroscope) — an open source continuous
+  profiling database that natively supports ingesting OTel profiling data.

 ## Development